 The legal requirements of a dog collar

-> Dog collars are a common sight when you see dogs in public, but why are they really worn?
+Dog collars are a common sight when you see dogs in public, but why are they really worn?
 A dog collar is more than just a decoration.
-When it comes to taking your dog out in public, it’s a legal requirement.
+When it comes to taking your dog out in public, it is a legal requirement.

-> First of all, a dog collar needs identification.
-In accordance with the Control of Dogs Order 1992, this needs to include the name and address of the dog’s owner.
-This should be on the collar somewhere, preferably in the form of an inscription or on an attached plate.
+The main legal requirement of a dog collar is that it needs identification.
+In accordance with the Control of Dogs Order 1992, this needs to include the name and full address of the dog’s owner.
+This should be clearly visible on the collar somewhere, preferably in the form of an inscription or on an attached plate.

-> Your telephone number is not required by law but is nonetheless recommended.
+Your telephone number is not required by law but is nonetheless recommended.
 This is an easier way for the police to contact you and return your dog in such a situation.

-> Of course, this law also means that, should you move, the collar will need updating.
+Of course, this law also means that, should you move to a new house, the collar will need updating.
 An outdated address is of no use to anyone and does not fulfil the requirements of the 1992 Order.

-> Be aware of this as dog wardens have the power to enforce this law – if your dog is found without a collar you can receive a fine up to £5,000 for the offence.
+Yes, a dog warden does have the power to enforce this law.
+If a dog warden finds your dog without a collar, you can receive a fine of up to £5,000 for the offence.

-> Finally, there are a few exemptions to these rules.
-When it comes to the Control of Dogs Order 1992, the following circumstances allow for exemptions, as quoted from the order:
+There are a few exemptions to these rules stated within the Control of Dogs Order 1992.
+The following circumstances allow for exemptions, as quoted from the order:

-> - Any pack of hounds
+- Any pack of hounds

 - Any dog while being used for sporting purposes